minsshub/embai/Day5/readme.md

 - **R2 = 0.0:** no explanatory power
 - **R2 < 0:** worse than predicting the mean

-In this task, R2 is used to compare roll estimation accuracy against ground truth.
+In this task, R2 is used to compare roll estimation accuracy against the ground truth (pseudo ground truth).

 ### 5) Regression algorithms used (description)